•Published: Aug 18, 2020

 Telemedicine is making a noticeable impact on patients and healthcare providers around the world.
 If you haven’t used these types of services lately, you may be surprised at the current scope of virtual health capabilities.
 Traditional use cases for telemedicine include primary care, mental health appointments, and personal-wellness such as fitness or meditation.
-Industry trends also show intriguing evidence for new and emerging methods for virtual healthcare.
+Industry trends also show intriguing evidence for new and emerging methods for virtual healthcare, like telemedicine communication.

 What is Telemedicine?